The Family Lines of Seretha Dora Rice

 Seretha Dora Rice:

 Seretha Dora Rice was born on May 12, 1906 on the Rice family farm on the Morganville Road near Milford Corner, sometimes locally known as Porcupine Corner, off the Sissiboo Road about two and a half miles west of Bear River, NS.
-That road ties Morganville to Milford Corner via the Sisaboo Road.
+That road ties Morganville to Milford Corner where it intersects the Sissiboo Road.
 She was the seventh of ten children and youngest daughter born to Forman LeClair Rice of Bear River, NS, and Hannah Sheriffs of Caledonia, NS.

 Seretha Dora was named after her grandmother Soretha Jane Poole (spelling of Soretha from the Rice Family Bible and the 1871 census).